Logiqx/wsw-results/docs/tech/README.md

 All of the documentation has been created as [Markdown](https://en.wikipedia.org/wiki/Markdown) due to the simplicity of the language and native support on [GitHub](https://en.wikipedia.org/wiki/GitHub).

-This page provides quick access to individual pages.

 ### General